 Geofencing is a tool used in security and home automation that uses location to give you greater control over your home.
-Geofencing works in a very similar way to modern features you might find in a new car.
-Cars nowadays can turn on the cabin lights, start the engine, and unlock the doors all from just sensing that you are in the range of the vehicle.
+Geofencing works very similarly to modern features you might find in a new car.
+Cars nowadays can turn on the cabin lights, start the engine, and unlock the doors all by just sensing that you are in the range of the vehicle.
 Geofencing can give your home similar functionality when incorporated into a smart home hub or smart security system.

-Geofencing provides a serious upgrade in the field of home automation & security.
-Most home automation/security relies on events that either happens inside your home, just outside or on a connected device.
+Geofencing provides a severe upgrade in the field of home automation & security.
+Most home automation/security relies on events that either happen inside your home, just outside, or on a connected device.
 Geofencing allows the events that would usually be triggered by those things close to your house, to be triggered further away.

 Once the perimeter is crossed, the returned signal can be used in a multitude of ways, depending on the parts of your house the hub is connected to.
 A common security application is linking a geofence to automatic locks.
 This works by setting the locks once the hub knows you have gone out of range of the geofence.
 No more worrying about whether the door is locked or not!
 You can even get notifications saying that your door has been locked successfully.
 Cars also use geofencing for security.
 Some newer cars have an available feature that sends out an alert if the car goes beyond a certain distance without the keys being present.
 This same idea can be applied in your home by using geofencing to protect your family.